basilhendroff/truenas-iocage-rslsync/README.md

 This script will work with FreeNAS 11.3, and it should also work with TrueNAS CORE 12.0.
 Due to the EOL status of FreeBSD 11.2, it is unlikely to work reliably with earlier releases of FreeNAS.

 ## Usage
-Users wil use cloud-based services such as Google Drive, Microsoft OneDrive, Apple iCloud amd DropBox to name a few, to do a selective backup of data from their mobile and notebook devices over the internet.
+Users often use cloud-based services such as Google Drive, Microsoft OneDrive, Apple iCloud and DropBox to name a few, to do selective backups of data from their mobile and notebook devices over the internet.
 The appeal of Resilio Sync on FreeNAS is that it addresses many of the concerns of cloud based file synchronisation services relating to file storage limits, photo and video compression, privacy, cost and performance.

 ### Prerequisites